yanqd0/gentle.vimrc/README.md

-# gentle.vimrc
+# pack.vimrc

-A gentle vimfiles.
+A repository of vimfiles which managed by pack.

+It works only since Vim 8.0 version.